Where to Start the Norfolk Coast Path

 - The meeting point with the Peddars Way

-It is a gentle introduction to the route, with distance unfolding gradually along an open and exposed coastline.
+It’s a straightforward start, with an open and exposed coastline.